circadian health focus, watching sunrise

 Polysomnography is a comprehensive sleep study that monitors various physiological signals during sleep.
 It involves the use of sensors to measure brain waves, eye movements, muscle activity, heart rate, and breathing patterns.
 Polysomnography helps researchers study sleep disorders and evaluate the impact of circadian rhythms on sleep architecture.

-See also Exploring the Relationship between Seasonal Affective Disorder and Circadian Rhythm
+See also Understanding the Link between Seasonal Affective Disorder and Circadian Rhythm

 Factors Affecting Biological Rhythms